gratipay/gratipay.com/www/about/policies/terms-of-service.md

 Terms.

-  1. You are responsible for maintaining the security of your account information, including your password.
-You agree to notify Gratipay immediately of any actual or suspected loss, theft, or unauthorized use of your password.
+  1. You are responsible for maintaining the security of your account information, including your authentication credentials.
+You agree to notify Gratipay immediately of any actual or suspected loss, theft, or unauthorized use of your credentials.
 Gratipay shall not be liable for any loss or damage arising from your failure to keep your account secure.

   1. You may only use the Service if you are 13 years old or older, and you represent to us that you are 13 or older.
 If you are under the age of 18,